FAQGURU/FAQGURU/topics/en/c.md

 * https://www.c-sharpcorner.com/UploadFile/8ef97c/C-Sharp-net-interview-questions-and-answers/

 [[↑] Back to top](#C%23)
 ### What interface should your data structure implement to make the "Where" method work?
-(Expert)

 `IEnumerable`